 Employers may sometimes struggle with providing the right support for staff with cancer – either during or after treatment.
 This may be because they are worried they may do or say the wrong thing and, as a result, don’t communicate effectively with employees about their needs and circumstances.

-Our On Course cancer workshop has been developed together with Maggie’s.
-Designed to be interactive, it provides expert guidance for HR Professionals and Line Managers to help them support employees affected by cancer.
+Our On Course cancer workshops and webinars have been developed together with Maggie’s.
+Designed to be interactive, they provide expert guidance for HR Professionals and Line Managers to help them support employees affected by cancer.

-For those who are able and wish to go back to work following cancer, the process of actually getting back in to, and remaining, in the workplace can be tough.
+For those who are able and wish to go back to work, the process of returning to, and remaining, in the workplace can be tough.

 Many people – including your employer, workmates and family – may not realise how stressful it is to return to work after cancer treatment.
-Cancer may have changed your view of the world and what you want from your life.
-It may also have changed your energy levels, ability or motivation to concentrate and your ability to do physical work.
+It may have changed your energy levels, ability or motivation to concentrate and your capability to do physical work.

-To help you get back to work, if that’s what you want to do, this employee toolkit looks at ways to begin the process.
+To help you get back to work, if that’s what you feel you want to do, this employee toolkit looks at ways to begin the process.